All about Culture Night

 Information for travel service providers on Culture Night

-In consultation with the Association of Travel Service Providers and emergency responders, we have created parking facilities for buses on Culture Night at Túngata, Hallgrímskirkja, and Skúlagata.
-These spaces are not intended for parking, only for picking up and dropping off passengers.
+In consultation with the Association of Travel Service Providers and emergency responders, there will be parking facilities for buses on Culture Night at Túngata, Hallgrímskirkja, and Skúlagata.
+These spots are only for picking up and dropping off passengers.

 • Túngata below Landakotskirkja: Facilities for smaller buses.
 Parking at Hallgrímskirkja, on Eiríksgata side: Facilities for smaller and larger buses.
 Access at the intersection of Eiríksgata and Snorrabraut).
 Exit back via Njarðargata.